 - An overview of other academics’ writing and research related to the subject.

 - Explanations of concepts, measurement tools and the methodology of the study discussed in the article.

 - Analysis of the data.

 - An account of the main results.

 - Journal articles are published in English or Icelandic.
 Articles in Icelandic are accompanied with abstracts and bibliographic information in English.

 IRPA is a peer reviewed journal that is double blind; where the reviewer does not receive information on authors and authors do not receive information on reviewers.
 The Icelandic academic community is relatively small, therefore it is recommended that authors and reviewers alike hand in their work in a way that minimizes the possibility of tracing the material.

 There are four possible outcomes of peer-review:

-Reviewed articles published in the IRPA are graded in the highest category of the Evaluation system of public universities in Iceland.
+Peer reviewed articles published in IRPA are graded in the highest category of the evaluation system of public universities in Iceland.